-For those who haven’t already heard me speak on this extensively, last semester, two friends and I tried to go zero waste.
+I’ve been washing my hair with eggs.
+Last semester two friends and I tried to go zero waste.
 I say try because, to be honest, it didn’t really work.
-Zero waste is hard.
-It’s expensive, it’s time-consuming.
-Experimental conclusions – it’s actually impossible.
+We put together an Independent Study, invested in mason jars and re-usable totes, got inspired by blogs and this German grocery store.
+Within weeks were in despair over our own failure.
+Zero waste is an oxymoron of sorts.
+To be alive, we will inevitably waste some (in transportation, in drinking water, in eating, in breathing).
+And lowering your footprint is both strangely expensive and intensively time-consuming.
+Experimental conclusion; zero waste is impossible.
 So we switched our framework.
 We started calling our project Low Impact Living.
-We stopped morally shaming ourselves for the occasional granola bar, the one orange peel that didn’t quite make it to the compost.
-And in relaxing our standards a bit we continued to do our best, trading in chemical-laden cleaning products for homemade concoctions…
+We stopped morally shaming ourselves for the occasional granola bar, the one orange peel that didn’t quite make it to the compost, our divisions over the use of the Diva Cup.
+And in relaxing our standards we tried simply to do our best.
+For example, trading in chemical-laden cleaning products for homemade concoctions…

 …and becoming DIY toiletry masters.

 (coconut oil + baking soda toothpaste: rough on your gums, gentle on the planet)